AnshumanSrivastava108/Real-Time-Drowsiness-Detection-System/README.md

 For a more detailed explanation of this project check [*Real_Time_Drowsiness_Detection_System.pdf*](https://github.com/AnshumanSrivastava108/Real-Time-Drowsiness-Detection-System/blob/main/Real_Time_Drowsiness_Detection_System.pdf).

-## Testing and Results in real-world scenario:
+## Testing and Results in Real-World Scenario:

 The tests were conducted in various conditions including: